 The term Medicaid means a state program of medical aid for needy persons established under Title XIX of the Social Security Act of 1965 as amended.

-The term "mental illness" means any disorder, other than a disorder induced by alcohol or drug abuse, which impairs the behavior, emotional reaction or thought process of a person, regardless of medical origin.
-In determining benefits payable, charges made for the treatment of any physiological symptoms related to a mental illness will not be considered to be charges made for treatment of a mental illness.
+The term "mental health conditions" means any disorder, other than a disorder induced by alcohol or drug abuse, which impairs the behavior, emotional reaction or thought process of a person, regardless of medical origin.
+In determining benefits payable, charges made for the treatment of any physiological symptoms related to a mental health condition will not be considered to be charges made for treatment of a mental health condition.

 Necessary services and supplies